numpy/numpy/doc/neps/nep-0051-scalar-representation.rst

 Alternatives
 ============

-Different representation could be discussed, main alternatives are inclusion of ``numpy`` or ``np`` for the numerical types to give for example ``np.float64(3.0)``.
+Different representation could be discussed, main alternatives are spelling ``np.`` as ``numpy.`` or dropping the ``np.`` part from the numerical scalars.
-We believe that the numerical types are sufficiently clear without the ``np`` and thus prefer to not include the ``np.`` part.
+We believe that using ``np.`` is sufficiently clear, concise, and does allow copy pasting the representation.
+Using only ``float64(3.0)`` without the ``np.`` prefix is more concise but contexts may exists where the NumPy dependency is not fully clear and the name could clash with other libraries. of ``numpy`` or ``np`` for the numerical types to give for example ``np.float64(3.0)``.

 For booleans an alternative would be to use ``np.bool_(True)`` or ``bool_(True)``.
 However, NumPy boolean scalars are singletons and the proposed formatting is more concise.
-In general, ``numpy.True_`` would be a more verbose alternative.
-These were also discussed previously in [1]_.
+Alternatives for booleans were also discussed previously in [1]_.

 For the string scalars, the confusion is generally less pronounced.
 It may be reasonable to defer changing these.